 Profitability - The profitability of LCU is determined by our ability to manage net interest margin, non-interest revenues and non-interest expenses.
-Our pre-tax and pre-patronage income for 2021 was \$674,483, compared to \$651,070 the previous year.
-Total interest income of \$2.5 million was down from 2020, due to the decreased interest rates.
-Non-interest revenue increased in 2021 which includes insurance commissions, loan fees, account service fees, foreign exchange revenue and government grants.
+Our pre-tax and pre-patronage income for 2022 was \$2,076,145.
+We did receive a \$1.1 million non-taxable dividend from SK Central (sale of Concentra to Equitable Bank).
+With this one-time dividend removed, our income was \$962,084 compared to \$674,483 the previous year.
+This increase was mainly due to interest rate increases throughout the year.

 Non-interest expenses include personnel, administration, occupancy, organizational, and member security costs.
-Total non-interest expenses were \$1.48 million as compared to \$1.43 million in 2020.
-Non-interest expenses as a percentage of Assets were 1.54%, which remained roughly the same as the previous year.
-This percentage continues to be well below the Sask. credit union system average of 2.11%.
+Total non-interest expenses were \$1.78 million as compared to \$1.48 million in 2021.
+Non-interest expenses as a percentage of assets were 1.76%.
+This percentage continues to be well below the SK credit union system average of 2.19%.

 Capital Ratio - One of the primary measures of financial strength in a financial institution is its capital position.
 Capital levels are managed in accordance with policies and plans that are reviewed and approved by the Board of Directors.
 Credit Unions measure capital using 2 methods, the first of which is a simple comparison of Tier 1 (total) capital to total assets.
-The 2^{nd} ratio compares capital to our risk weighted assets.
+The 2nd ratio compares capital to our risk weighted assets.

 Our regulator, CUDGC, requires that all Sask credit unions hold a recommended minimum of 7% under the simple calculation.
-Under the 2nd key ratio calculation CUDGC requires Sask credit unions to hold a recommended minimum of 10.50% of risk weighted (eligible) capital.
+Under the 2^{nd} key ratio calculation CUDGC requires Sask credit unions to hold a recommended minimum of 10.50% of risk weighted (eligible) capital.

-As of Dec 31, 2021 LCU's eligible capital was 16.11% compared to Sask CU system average at 15.16%.
-Total (Tier 1) Capital as a percentage of total assets was 14.77% compared to the system average at 14.25%.
+As of Dec 31, 2022 LCU's eligible capital was 19.71% compared to SK CU system average at 16.44%.
+Total (Tier 1) Capital as a percentage of total assets was 18.24% compared to the system average at 15.56%.
 LCU's total Tier 1 capital is made up of retained earnings and member equity held as shares.
 While our capital levels have been stable, we must continue our efforts to increase capital due to the growth we have experienced in the past several years.
 Our regulators continue to monitor our capital levels to ensure strength of our credit union.

 For several years now we have been measuring our capital through a method known as Internal Capital Adequacy Assessment Process or ICAAP for short.
-This is part of CUDGC's regular supervisory review process and all Sask credit unions are required to have ICAAP in place to assess capital requirements.
-Our December 31, 2021 assessment indicates that we continue to exceed the required capital levels as set out by CUDGC.
+This is part of CUDGC's regular supervisory review process and all SK credit unions are required to have ICAAP in place to assess capital requirements.
+Our December 31, 2022, the assessment indicates that we continue to exceed the required capital levels as set out by CUDGC.